bytrix/witkey/README.md

 Let's keep on track
 -------------------
-First you need to config the database in Framework/app/config/database.php.
+First you need to config the username/password of database in Framework/app/config/database.php.

 And then create a database named ``witkey`` in mysql:

     CREATE DATABASE witkey